Lucian Ercolani

-Lucian Randolph Ercolani (born Luciano Randolfo Ercolani; 8 May 1888 - 9 June 1976), was an Italian furniture designer born in Sant'Angelo in Vado, Marche Italy later emigrating to London, England with his family.
+Lucian Randolph Ercolani (born Luciano Randolfo Ercolani; 8 May 1888 - 9 June 1976), was an Italian furniture designer.
+Born in Sant'Angelo in Vado, Marche, Italy, he later moved to London with his family.
 He began his career in furniture manufacture with the Salvation Army joinery department, later joining Frederick Parker (later of Parker Knoll fame).
 In 1920, Ercolani had joined a furniture-making consortium in High Wycombe, trading as Furniture Industries.
 The business expanded through acquisition, and government orders during World War II for wooden tent pegs and bentwood chairs ensured its success.
 In the late-1940s, Ercolani developed his range of mass-produced Ercol furniture, which became a household name in post-war Britain, and which continues today.

 Early life

 Lucian Ercolani was born in Sant'Angelo in Vado, Italy.
 His father, Abdon Ercolani, a pictureframe maker, migrated to London, England, in search of work, and in 1898 was joined by his family.
 Ercolani attended a Salvation Army school in London, which he left in 1902, aged 14, to take up a job as a Salvation Army messenger boy.
 Encouraged by his parents to continue his education, Ercolani enrolled for night school at Shoreditch Technical Institute, where he studied drawing, design, and the theory and construction of furniture.
 In the early 1900s, Shoreditch was a thriving centre of furniture-making.